Binion Hoard: Background

 He did not know where to store the silver, so he first had it moved to the garage at his home.
-His attorney attempted to find a place to properly store the silver but was unsuccessful.
+His attorney attempted to find a place to store the silver properly but was unsuccessful.
 Binion came up with the idea to bury the silver on an empty lot he owned in Pahrump, along the main highway.
 In April of 1998, Binion had an underground vault buried on the lot approximately 12 ft deep.
 In July 1998, just two months before his death, Ted Binion hired Richard Tabish to move the silver.
 Binion hired Tabish because he was a trucking contractor.
 William Alder was one of the men who helped move the hoard out of the casino.
 Alder stated that Ted Binion supervised the operation in which two hundred carts of silver were moved from the casino.
 He stated that they began moving the silver at 1:00 a.m and did not finish until 6:00 a.m.
 The silver covered the floor of a trailer and measured 25 ft x 8 ft; it was approximately 3 ft or more deep.
 Ted Binion's lawyer Richard Wright said Binion chose the empty lot along a busy highway because he thought anyone digging in such a busy location would attract attention.
 The hoard was said to weigh 46000 lb and have a value of US$4M.
 Cathy Scott, an investigative journalist who wrote Death in the Desert: The Ted Binion Homicide Case, stated in an interview: "I think he didn't trust banks or he was filing money from the IRS and so he put it in mattresses, buried it in the backyard, as did his father."